By Grant McCall

 If you’re set up as a company, you’ll need to claim deductions in your company tax return.

-If you have an ABN and are operating as a sole trader business in Australia, here are some of the most common tax-deductible business expenses to be aware of.
+If you have an ABN and are operating as a sole trader business in Australia, here are some of the most common freelancer tax deductions you should have on your radar.

 Running expenses